 Conscious Consumption

-Working on the topic on conscious consumption, will advance the learners in competences such as environmental, financial and critical thinking skills.
-This is supporting the ECs Skills Agenda and the recommendation on key competences for lifelong learning.
-The game but as well the online platform aims to increase the digital capacity and readiness of adult education institutions and learners to shift towards digital education on green topics.
-We seek to increase the digital skills and expertise to use gamification for teachers and learners, by creating genuine innovative digital education content and improving the competences of adult educators, providers and learners.
-This will be supported by the knowledge vaults, which will collect digital tools, methods and exercises to teach in an creative way on the topic but as well the facilitators guide, which will help to embed the game in learning context.
-The role of game will be enhanced by co-creation and peer-review processes during the project cycle, helping to suit the game to the needs of the educators but even more to respond to the needs of socio-economic disadvantaged communities in the participating countries, across Europe.
+Engaging in conscious consumption advances learners’ competences in environmental, financial, and critical thinking skills.
+This supports the European Commission’s Skills Agenda and the recommendation on key competences for lifelong learning.
+The CoCo project aims to increase the digital capacity and readiness of adult education institutions and learners to transition towards digital education on green topics.
+It seeks to enhance digital skills and expertise in using gamification for both teachers and learners by creating innovative digital education content and improving the competences of adult educators, providers, and learners.
+The project incorporates knowledge vaults, which collect digital tools, methods, and exercises for creative teaching approaches.
+The facilitators’ guide also assists in embedding the game into a learning context.
+Co-creation and peer-review processes during the project cycle enhance the role of the game, ensuring its suitability for educators and its responsiveness to the needs of socio-economically disadvantaged communities across Europe.

 Results: